13 Early Signs of Pregnancy

 Other factors may also create an irregular menstrual cycle or a missed period.
 These include:

 - Hormonal imbalances

 - Travel, esp. involving changes in altitude

-The sudden rise of hormones in your body can cause headaches early in pregnancy but, since headaches are so prevalent in women and have so many other causes, this is not usually a good indicator of pregnancy unless accompanied by other symptoms.
+The sudden rise of hormones in your body can cause headaches in early pregnancy answering the question ‘Are headaches a sign of pregnancy.’
+But since headaches are so prevalent in women and have so many other causes, this is not usually a good indicator of pregnancy unless accompanied by other symptoms.
 Headaches may be caused by:

 - Caffeine withdrawal